Commenced 8-14-06 by Ken Wear

 450oC, will require reduction of greenhouse gases, as well as possisbly an

-orbital thermal shield to limit admission of sunlight, while its surface
+orbital thermal shield to limit admission of sunlight, while its surface atmospheric pressure

-atmospheric pressure (some 90 times that of Earth) will require protection of personnel.
+(some 90 times that of Earth) will require protection of personnel.
+It has been suggested

-It has been suggested that introducing an appropriate alga into Venus' atmosphere may
+that introducing an appropriate alga into Venus' atmosphere may reduce the

-temperature and atmospheric pressure; but I have not read a suggestion to deal with the
+and atmospheric pressure; but I have not read a suggestion to deal with the

 H2SO4.